santoshvandari/Elephant/Readme.md

 ### Benefits of EMCS

 ####  Enhanced Safety
-By promptly detecting and alerting villagers to elephant presence, EMCS significantly reduces the risk of human-wildlife conflicts and potential injuries or fatalities.
+By detecting and alerting villagers to elephant presence, EMCS significantly reduces the risk of human-wildlife conflicts and potential injuries or fatalities.

 ####  Minimized Crop Damage
-Timely alerts enable farmers to take preventive measures, such as reinforcing fences or deploying deterrents, minimizing crop damage caused by elephant incursions.
+Timely alerts enable farmers to take preventive measures, such as deploying nboise or light, minimizing crop damage caused by elephant incursions.

 ####  Conservation Efforts
 By mitigating conflicts and promoting peaceful coexistence, EMCS contributes to wildlife conservation by reducing retaliatory killings and fostering positive conservation attitudes.